 - The U.S. Air Force: The U.S. Air Force recommend a 24 hour surface interval before flying.

-- The U.S. Navy: In contrast to the U.S. Navy use table 9-6 to work out how long the surface interval should be.
+- The U.S. Navy: In contrast to The U.S. Air Force, the U.S. Navy use table 9-6 to work out how long the surface interval should be.
 The recommended surface interval according to the U.S. Navy depends on the number of dives and their depth, together with the height and type of flight.
-For example is the flight on a commercial airline.
+For example is the flight on a commercial airline and pressurised?